- 1 Boule

 ¾ c pure water (room temp)

-- Mix yeast, 1 tsp sugar and ½ c water together in a bowl and let set until top of mixture bubbles and foams.
+- Mix yeast, 1 tsp sugar, and ½ c water together in a bowl and let sit until the top of mixture bubbles and foams.

 - Transfer the flour mixture to a large bowl and make a small well in the middle.
-Mix yeast mixture, ¾ c water and salt until the flour is absorbed and dough starts pulling away from the bowl.
+Mix yeast mixture, ¾ c water, and salt until the flour is absorbed and the dough starts pulling away from the bowl.
 Add more flour if necessary.

 - Move dough to a floured surface and dust with flour.
 Pull edges up towards the center until you have a relatively smooth ball of dough.
 Generously coat all sides with flour.

-- Place dutch oven (with lid) in oven and preheat to 460 degrees F. After oven has reached 460, let it heat for an additional 20 minutes.
+- Place the dutch oven (with lid) in the oven and preheat to 460 degrees F. After the oven has reached 460, let it heat for an additional 20 minutes.

 - Gently flip bowl over onto parchment paper, don’t shake the dough out or you’ll lose air bubbles.
-Pick up parchment paper and carefully place in dutch oven.
+Pick up the parchment paper and carefully place it in a dutch oven.
 Cover with lid and bake for 30 minutes.
-Remove lid from dutch oven and bake for an additional 10-20 minutes.
+Remove the lid from dutch oven and bake for an additional 10-20 minutes.
 The floured parts should be light gold in color.